 Nuts can be consumed in flours, milk, nut butters, pastes and even massage oils.
 Roasting nuts typically makes them easier to digest.
 As a snack, consuming a small handful with raisins creates a more balanced and easier to digest option that is both nutritious and energizing.
-Here are a few recipes demonstrating proper preparation techniques, as well as great ways to include nuts in your diet plan.
+Here are a few recipes demonstrating proper preparation techniques and ways to include this vital food source in your diet plan.

 The sole purpose of this article is to provide information about the tradition of Ayurveda.
 This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.
 If you have an acute or chronic health concern, please consult a trained health professional who can fully assess your needs and address them effectively.
 If you are seeking the advice of a trained ayurvedic expert, call or email Karen Callahan at email@example.com.